 For more details on funder-specific compliance requirements in relation to depositing articles, accessibility embargoes and subject repositories see the relevant PDF.

 Making an article 'Gold' Open Access involves the payment of an article processing charge (APC) - this includes the OA fee and, if applicable, page/colour printing charges.
 For Aston-based corresponding authors/principal investigators, Library Services administers and advises on payments for 'Gold' APCs from two budgets:

 If you are submitting an article to, or have recently had an article accepted in, a high quality journal and would like to be considered for a 'Gold' APC payment complete the Gold OA Application Form or email firstname.lastname@example.org with details.
 Library Services will reply to you with relevant advice within two working days of submission of the form/emailing.
 If publication cost funds are already included in youruse this source; similarly if your School has funds available you can apply there to use them, but also notify Library Services as a discount scheme may exist which we can advise on.
-For ABS, in all cases, contact us as we administer their budget.
+For ABS and LHS, in all cases, contact us as we administer their budgets.